nelsonfigueroa/nelson.cloud/content/blog/learning_go.md

 10, float32
 ```

-Be careful when converting values.
+> **Note:** Be careful when converting values.
 If a `float32` value of, say, 100.25 gets converted to an `int` value, it will lose its decimal and result in only 100.

 Converting an integer to a string is a little more involved.
 If we try to use the `string()` conversion function on an integer, Go will look for the unicode value set at the number.